jakubtober/my-interpreter/README.md

 # my-interpreter
-Simple interpreter written in Python to understand how interpreters  vs compilers work
+Simple interpreter written in Python to understand how interpreters work